-In contrast, did they notice any areas on campus where they wouldn't want to put a rainwater harvesting system?
+Did they notice any areas on campus where they wouldn't want to put a rainwater harvesting system?
 What might be some of the limitations of those areas? (confined spaces, too much pedestrian traffic, difficulty getting water where it is needed)